avhou/dne/report-markdown/dne-report.md

 # Goal

 In this paper, we focus on using transformers for time series forecasting.
-We aim to compare different attention mechanism and determine which mechanism best captures the outcome of past events.
+We aim to compare different attention mechanism to determine which mechanism best captures the outcome of past events.
 We formulate a first research question :

 > **RQ 1 : When comparing regular self-attention, convoluted self-attention, right-padded convoluted self-attention and fourier transform based self-attention, which mechanism best predicts future values using mean square error (MSE) as metric?**

 The Elia dataset used is fully described in [the dataset description section](#sec:dataset).
-It not only contains time series data, but also day+1 and day+7 predictions of the same data.
+It not only contains time series data, but also next-day and next-week predictions of the same data.
 We formulate a second research question :

-> **RQ 2 : Is the MSE of a transformer model better than the Elia prediction model?**
+> **RQ 2 : Is the RMSE of a transformer model better than the Elia prediction model?**

 Firstly, this report will look at the characteristics of the dataset used and discuss pre-processing steps.
 Then, we will consider several attention mechanisms,  discuss design and implementation details and finally evaluate the performance of these attention mechanisms on the dataset.